 Much historical research at this University has predictably been on the South African past, including the city of Cape Town and its rural hinterland.
 But in recent years, research interests of both staff and students have remarkably extended to other parts of Africa and the world at large, including the nature of South Africa’s and Africa’s relationship with the Indian, Atlantic and Antarctic worlds.
 Therefore we particularly encourage proposals for research with a comparative or transnational perspective.
 Increasing collaboration between the Department of Historical Studies at UCT and several academic institutions abroad is opening up exciting sites and styles of research, enabling our students to speak simultaneously to local and global audiences.

-The Department runs three postgraduate programmes:
+The Department runs five postgraduate programmes:

 Honours Programme in Historical Studies: History

-Research Masters in Historical Studies: History
+Honours Programme in Historical Studies: Economic History